D.R. Horton (DHI) Q3 2017 Results - Earnings Call Transcript

 John Gregory Micenko - Susquehanna Financial Group

 Hi, good morning.
 I wanted to just clarify your tone on the share buybacks.
-I mean, your debt levels have come down further, generating cash, you bought back some stock this quarter, as you always do to offset the stock comp, (51:35) authorization.
+I mean, your debt levels have come down further, generating cash, you bought back some stock this quarter, as you always do to offset the stock comp, but you upped the authorization.

-So is this more status quo – should we think of the buyback approach status quo or is there an incremental focus on share repurchase here as you generate cash and get your debt levels lower, because you did seem to call it out a bit more in the prepared comments as well.
+So is this more status quo – should we think of the buyback approach status quo, or is there an incremental focus on share repurchase here as you generate cash and get your debt levels lower because you did seem to call it out a bit more in the prepared comments as well.
 Just trying to gauge what the real message is?

 Bill W. Wheat - D.R.
 Horton, Inc.

 Yeah.
 Thanks, Jack.
 We have had an authorization outstanding for quite some time on share repurchases.
 Actually – and we've talked about potentially starting to repurchase shares to offset dilution, actually this quarter was the first quarter in which we've actually repurchased any shares under that authorization.
-So, it was a step forward for us into an era of beginning to start to offset our dilution from our share re (52:17).
+So, it was a step forward for us into an era of beginning to start to offset our dilution from our share creep.

-And we would expect to continue to at least partially offset that dilution, we – our board did increase our authorization to a $200 million level effective for the next year, that is an increase from the prior-year authorization of $100 million.
+And we would expect to continue to at least partially offset that dilution, we – our board did increase our authorization to a $200 million level effective for the next year; that is an increase from the prior-year authorization of $100 million.
 So certainly as the business is growing, as our profits grow, as we continue to expect strong cash flow generation, we do expect to continue to be able to repurchase shares within that authorization going forward.
-So, yes, we are staying (52:48) a little bit more about it because we've actually repurchased some shares this quarter.
+So, yes, we are saying a little bit more about it because we've actually repurchased some shares this quarter.

 John Gregory Micenko - Susquehanna Financial Group

 Okay.
-And then, around your 2018 outlook, you talked about driving more of the top line through absorption, you're also going to grow, I think, Freedom's going to be somewhat of a driver of growth.
+And then, around your 2018 outlook, you talk about driving more of the top line through absorption, you're also going to grow, I think, Freedom's going to be somewhat of a driver of growth.
 How do we think about Freedom versus Express absorptions.
 Do they absorb about the same faster, slower and what's that mean to that expectation for further absorption improvement next year?

 David V. Auld - D.R.
 Horton, Inc.